StackVista/stackstate-docs/saas-quick-start-guide.md

 2. In the StackState UI, open the main menu by clicking in the top left of the screen and go to **StackPacks** > **Integrations** > **Kubernetes**.
 3. Install a new instance of the Kubernetes StackPack:
-   * Specify a **Kubernetes Cluster Name** - this name will be used to identify the cluster in StackState.
+   * Specify a **Kubernetes Cluster Name** - the name used to identify the cluster in StackState.
    * Click **INSTALL**.
 4. Deploy the StackState Agent, Cluster Agent, Checks Agent and kube-state-metrics on your Kubernetes cluster using the helm command provided in the StackState UI after you have installed the StackPack.
    * Once the Agents have been deployed, they will begin collecting data and push this to StackState